 Chair of Governors

 Christopher Barrow sits on the Court (main board) of the Leathersellers’ Company where he is a member of the Education Committee and Chairman of the Investment Sub-Committee.
 After a two-year stint in teaching, he spent 28 years in investment banking including a period of 18 years in Asia.
 In 2007 he acquired a safe deposit business in London.
 He has been a Governor since 2007 and chaired the Federation’s Finance Committee before being elected Chair of Governors in 2013.
+Christopher stood down as Chair of Governors in July 2017.
 He is married with three children, all of whom share his interest in food, wine, sport and travel.

 Andrew is an elected parent governor with a child at Prendergast Primary school.
 Andrew believes that robust and transparent governance is essential for all our schools to be as good as our children deserve.
 Andrew works as a theatre producer, and has experience in both the commercial and not-for-profit sectors.
 Through his work he has developed a keen interest in leadership, communications and digital marketing, and hopes to contribute this experience to the Leathersellers’ Federation.

 Martin is a Foundation Governor and a member of the Court of The Leathersellers' Company and their charitable trust.
 Martin works for the public sector providing assurance on the delivery of major programmes and projects in England, Wales, Scotland and Northern Ireland.
 He is a Chartered Accountant and chairs the Finance & Remuneration Committee of The Leathersellers' Federation of Schools.